 A practicum or internship can include placement in a social service agency, a laboratory, a business, legal organization, etc.

 Psychology Department: You are encouraged to contact any psychology faculty member to discuss your interest in an internship.
-Dr. Groth and Dr. Jenkins have many ties to local agencies.
 Research oriented placements are also available in area research laboratories.
 If you have you own placement idea, please bring it to our attention!

 - Local Agencies: Here is a list of agencies in New York that offer social, psychological, and educational services.
 Many of them would be interested in volunteers/interns.
 See also: